BiMiBo/.github/README.md

 -   [ ] Student can click a `See More Courses` button on the Shopping Cart Page to return to the Courses Page.
 If the order hasn't been placed yet this will not clear the courses already added to the Courses Page.

+-   [ ] Instructor can create an account
+-   [ ] Instructor can activate an account via email
+-   [ ] Instructor can add the image, name, title, and bio.
+-   [ ] Instructor can update own information (professional background, qualifications, subject matter expertise, or interests.)
+-   [ ] Instructor can build a Course Product
+-   [ ] Instructor can add/modify a Course Module
+-   [ ] Instructor can create a Course Lesson to the desired Module
+-   [ ] Instructor can include a description or additional content in the Body of a Course Lesson
+-   [ ] The instructor can select the media that they wish to attach to a course lesson.
+       * Text - Build content into the Lesson Body
+       * Video
+       * Assessment